nodejs/node/doc/api/addons.md

 ### Callbacks

-It is common practice within Addons to pass JavaScript functions to a C++ function and execute them from there.
+It is common practice within addons to pass JavaScript functions to a C++ function and execute them from there.
 The following example illustrates how to invoke such callbacks: